markus-hinsche/weakly-supervised-semseg/report.md

 ## Introduction

-For the task of image segmentation, labeling each pixel in an image (pixel-level annotation) gives very good results, because it can be trained with full supervision.
+For the task of image segmentation, training models with pixel-level annotations (labeling each pixel in an image) yields very good models because they can be trained with full supervision.
-However, collecting this type of annotation is quite time consuming.
+However, collecting images with this type of annotation is quite time consuming.

 Alternatively, making high-level annotations for each image (image-level annoation) is less labour intensive and might be able to yield comparable results.